MarcoNabacino/Fit-DCS/README.md

 ### Optional C software correlator

-The performance-critical software correlator is implemented in C for speed.
+The software correlator is implemented in C for speed.
 For Windows users, a precompiled version of the C library is already included in the repository and gets automatically used by the package.
 Of course, you can also compile it yourself if you want.